Personalized, Specific Treatment

 Patients receive individualized treatment plans based on the cancer staging as well as the person’s age, health and personal choices.
 Patients may also get a second opinion with an oncologist at Virtua.

-The breast cancer program at Virtua is accredited by the National Accreditation Program for Breast Centers (NAPBC), which is administered by the American College of Surgeons.
+The breast cancer program at Virtua is accredited by the National Accreditation Program for Breast Centers (NAPBC), which is fully administered by the American College of Surgeons.
 Accreditation by the NAPBC is only awarded to centers that have voluntarily committed to provide the highest level of quality breast care and that undergo a rigorous evaluation process and review of their performance.